TakwimuAfrica/Takwimu/DATA.md

     b.
 Is disaggregated e.g male and female

-Types of visusals that are available:
+Types of visusls that are available:

 1. Text / Number Output (Single): Where no extra processing is needed.
 Might be styled though as large, bold, small, etc.
 2. Bar chart (Combined): Best to represent ?